ZinggJM/PxEPD2/examples/PxEPD2_Example/lib/PxEPD2/README.md

 ### Version 1.0.3
 - preliminary version
 - based on GxEPD2 Version 1.1.0
-- example PxEPD2_Example has a project local library to analyze a Desktop IDE issue
+- example PxEPD2_Example has a project local library to show the Desktop IDE issue